sketchpacks/docs/developers/publishing/essentials.md

 ### Plugin Configuration on Sketchpacks

-To configure your plugin, add a `.sketchpacks` directory to your repositories root path.
+To configure your plugin, add a `.sketchpacks` directory to your repositories root directory.
 You can use this config directory to tell Sketchpacks where to find your plugin's manifest and appcast files.

 * The `.sketchpacks` directory must contain a `settings.json` file
 * The `.sketchpacks/settings.json` file must use the [Sketchpacks Relay settings schema](./settings.md)

-> **Important**: the `.sketchpacks` config directory is not required, but if Sketchpacks can not find your manifest, or finds the wrong one, you will need to correct it here.
+**Important**: the `.sketchpacks` config directory is not required, but if Sketchpacks can not find your manifest, or finds the wrong one, you will need to correct it here.

 ### Next Steps